cjsj166/EnglishWordManager/README.md

 # EnglishWordManager

-## How to search naver dictionary faster and record the meaning of the English word
+ Let you search naver dictionary faster and record the meaning of the English word.
+And also lets you export it as an anki deck.

+## How to use dictonary search

 ![Inked1](https://github.com/cjsj166/EnglishWordManager/assets/94033188/7746d304-e754-4dfc-8b48-d07a879952a7)